Grant making process

 2. Full application stage

-Full applications received by the appropriate closing date are assessed by a minimum of three external reviewers with expertise in the subject area.
-The external reviewers score and provide a written critique of the application.
-Applicants receive a copy of the anonymised external reviewers’ reports and are invited to provide a rebuttal.
+Full applications received by the appropriate closing date are assessed by a minimum of three independent peer reviewers with expertise in the subject area.
+The peer reviewers provide a written critique of the application.
+Applicants receive a copy of the anonymised reviewers’ comments and are invited to provide a rebuttal.

-Unsuccessful applicants are provided with feedback based on the readers’ reports and any issues arising from the discussion of their application at the GAP meeting.
+Unsuccessful applicants are provided with feedback based on the Lead Assessors’ comments during the GAP Meeting

 Application process for Small Grants

-Applicants for Small Grant Awards and New Lecturers’ Small Grant Awards are required to submit a three page application which is reviewed and scored by the Small Grants Assessment Panel (SGAP) and ranked.
-The Grants Committee is responsible for awarding all small grants taking into account the recommendations from SGAP and the Charity’s research priorities and strategic goals.
+Applicants for Small Grants are required to complete a shorter application which is reviewed and scored by the Small Grants Assessment Panel (SGAP) and ranked.
+The RPI Committee is responsible for awarding all small grants taking into account the recommendations from SGAP and the priorities determined by partner organisations.
 Feedback is not provided to unsuccessful applicants.